 WORK FROM HOME!?

-The current rapidly evolving climate of Coronavirus (Covid-19) restrictions has focussed all of our minds on the possibility that we may be required to work from home.
+The current rapidly evolving climate of Coronavirus (Covid-19) restrictions has focussed all of our minds on the possibility that we may be required to work from home, even social work jobs.

 Nationwide, the economic effect of the virus will hit millions of people.
 Those on low incomes, zero hours contracts or working for small businesses who are squeezed by the situation will be hit hardest.
 For those renting, any loss of income will put pressure on their ability to pay their biggest monthly outgoing.
 The Residential Landlords Association (RLA) has urged members to act sympathetically and consider rent payment holidays similar to those being offered by the banks to mortgage holders.